kcarnold/cs344/content/activities/2021-03-15-reflection-5/index.markdown

 ### Context / History: \_\_\_%

-From our discussion forums or class discussions:
+From our discussion forums or class discussions: give full credit for any substantial engagement here.
+(Did you make any more post on a previous weeks' discussion forums?
+Did you post about any project ideas on this week's forum? etc.)

-TODO, needs updating.